abinit/abipy/docs/postprocessing_howto.rst

     abiview.py phbands out_PHBST.nc -web

-to start a local webserver and open the HTML page inside the default browser (the browser can be changed with the ``--browser`` option).
+to start a local web server and open the HTML page inside the default browser (the browser can be changed with the ``--browser`` option).

 It is also possible to visualize the phonon modes starting directly from a DDB_ file with::